-Pretty much anybody who does electronics prototyping needs to master reflow soldering at some point.
+At some point, pretty much anybody who does electronics prototyping needs to master reflow soldering.
 There are a few ways to do it.

-The simplest is to set up the PCB with solder paste and components pre-applied, onto a preheater to get up to a starting temperature.
+The simplest is to set up the PCB with solder paste and components pre-applied on a preheater to get it up to a starting temperature.
 Then, apply the additional reflow heat with hot air from above.
-Such equipment can be had for little outlay, from the usual suppliers.
+Such equipment can be had for little outlay from the usual suppliers.

 Example, very basic pre-heater

 This is fine for one-off prototypes or very small quantities.
-However, temperature control is hard for fine-pitch parts.
-Anything really sensitive, like MEMs devices, will suffer, and sometimes it’s just hard to get enough heat into some boards at all.
+However, temperature control is difficult for fine-pitch parts.
+Anything really sensitive, like MEM devices, will suffer, and sometimes, it’s just hard to get enough heat into some boards at all.

 How the factories do it

-The factories use a conveyer system feeding into a multi-zonal convection oven.
-The preheat-reflow-cooldown profile is achieved by having zones at different temperatures and passing the boards through them in sequence.
+The factories use a conveyor system feeding into a multi-zonal convection oven.
+The preheat-reflow-cooldown profile is achieved by having zones at different temperatures and passing the boards through them sequentially.
 The convection part is important, as it ensures all the heat is spread uniformly throughout the zone, so the PCB is heated evenly with the parts.

-The other thing that is important with a modern convection oven, is that they do not directly heat the PCB with the heater units, but actually rely on secondary emission from metal or ceramic platens.
+Another important aspect of a modern convection oven is that it does not directly heat the PCB with the heater units but actually relies on secondary emission from metal or ceramic platens.
 The heaters themselves, whatever technology they use, are enclosed, so the intense IR radiation is absorbed only by the platens.
-This then re-radiates the heat as blackbody radiation (much longer wavelength IR) assisted by forced convection fans.
+This then re-radiates the heat as blackbody radiation (much longer wavelength IR), assisted by forced convection fans.

 The nice thing is that the heaters themselves do not need to change temperature, as each zone is controlled precisely at one part of the temperature profile, and the ramp-up-down is achieved by physically moving the boards between zones.
-This means that the heating profile is independent of the performance of the heaters, which allows for better efficiency.
+This means that the heating profile is independent of the heaters’ performance, which allows for better efficiency.

 This is the gold standard used today.